 Good employee documentation allows for unbiased evaluations and provides critical information when justifying an employee raise or corrective actions are necessary.

-If you would like to access an editable copy of a note taking log and other HR form examples click here.
+If you are not a member and would would like to access an editable copy of a note taking log and other HR form examples you can learn more here.